 Most of our trainings provide Continuing Education credits for TCOLE licensing and certifications (self-reported).

 If there is a training topic your agency needs, please contact us.
 We will work to coordinate with facilitators to provide a training specific to your agency needs at a nearby location.
-Contact Jennifer Williams for more information.
+Contact Estera Trifan for more information.

 Burnout, Compassion Fatigue and Vicarious Trauma from Confluence Health - 40 minutes (via YouTube)